THE TABULA PROJECT: A Blueprint for Change

 The Tabula Project: A Blueprint for Change sets out how our thinking needs to change if we are to rise to the scale of the climate challenge.

-The report contends that we need a radical realignment of how we perceive ourselves in relation to others and the environment on which we depend.
+The Tabula Project: A Blueprint for Change contends that we need a radical realignment of how we perceive ourselves in relation to others and the environment on which we depend.
 We are wired to focus on immediate self-interest, but the result is a lack of systemic wisdom.
 We need to think and act in a global long-term context.
 Such a realignment would be transformative for businesses, governments and across all parts of society.

 By examining our current thought patterns and clearing away the main obstructions to progress we can begin the work of building a new paradigm.

-The Tabula Project: A Blueprint for Change will be discussed at a forthcoming exhibition of paintings and event series focused on addressing anthropogenic climate change.
+The Tabula Project: A Blueprint for Change was published to coincide with a programme of events focused on addressing anthropogenic climate change.